timdev/db-snap/README.md

 Snapshots will be stored locally in $TEMP/db-snaps, unless you specify another local directory using the --local-dir options.
 Using --local-dir is recommended, so your system doesn't automatically clean up local snapshots.

-**Local snapshots are stored forever by default**.
-This is probably not what you actually want.
-Use the `--sweep-days` command line option to limit retention. `--sweep-days` must be >= 1, and when present, the script will delete all files in the snapshot directory that are more than `--sweep-days` old.
+By default, the script will remove all files from `--local-dir` that are older than 42 days (six weeks).
+You can change the retention period by providing a positive integer for `--sweep-days`.
+If you don't want to delete any files, you can pass the `--no-sweep` flag.

 Alternatively, you can pass `--delete-local`, which will remove the local copy of the current snapshot as soon as it is successfully uploaded to S3.